 7.5 The Board will report to the shareholders, at each annual shareholder meeting, that evaluations have been done and report its findings.

-7.6 The Chairman shall confirm to shareholders when proposing re-election of a Director that, following a formal performance evaluation, the person’s performance continues to be effective and continues to demonstrate commitment to the role.
+7.6 The Chairman or the Group Corporate Secretary shall confirm to shareholders when proposing re-election of a Director that, following a formal performance evaluation, the person’s performance continues to be effective and continues to demonstrate commitment to the role.

 8.0 COMMUNICATION WITH SHAREHOLDERS

-8.1 The Bank has an open policy on communication with its stakeholders.
+8.1 The Bank has an open policy on communication with its shareholders.
 The Bank has an approved ‘Disclosure Policy’ which is consistent with Basel III requirements.

-8.2 The Board will ensure that the Annual General Meeting (AGM) is conducted in an efficient manner and serves as a crucial mechanism in active shareholder communications.
+8.2 The Board will ensure that the Annual General Meeting (AGM) and any other general shareholders meetings are conducted in an efficient manner and serves as a crucial mechanism in active shareholder communications.
 Key ingredients behind this include the supply of comprehensive timely information to shareholders and the encouragement for their active participation in the AGM.

-8.3 Shareholders are invited by the Chairman to attend the AGM.
-The Chairman and other Directors attend the AGM and will be available to answer any questions.
+8.3 Shareholders are invited by the Chairman to attend the General Shareholders meetings.
+The Chairman and other Directors attend that attend will be available to answer any questions.

 8.4 On annual basis, the Board shall submit report on Corporate Governance to the AGM as a separate agenda item, addressing implementation of and non-compliance with corporate governance regulatory requirements.

-8.5 The Bank is at all times mindful and conscious of its regulatory and statutory obligations regarding dissemination of information to its stakeholders.
+8.5 The Bank is at all times mindful and conscious of its regulatory and statutory obligations regarding dissemination of information to its shareholders.

-8.6 A suitable section on the website may be separately considered to provide appropriate and useful information to the shareholders.
+8.6 A suitable section on the website provides appropriate and useful information to the shareholders.

-8.7 Bank would advise the Bahrain Bourse issues relating to the shareholders and it would be posted on the Bulletin Board of the exchange.
+8.7 Bank would advise the Bahrain Bourse Company issues relating to the shareholders on a timely basis and it would be posted on the Bulletin Board of the exchange.